-We may be able to act on a No Win, No Fee basis, and in some cases Legal Aid may be available.
+We may be able to deal with your case on a No Win, No Fee basis, and in some cases Legal Aid may be available.
 Just ask us for details.

 We are proud supporters of Headway - the brain injury association Personal Injury Solicitors list and we're part of the Law Society Clinical Negligence Panel.

 Simpson Millar are Platinum Members of the Spinal Injuries Association.

 Frequently asked questions

 A complex case in which a third party refuses to accept the blame (liability) could drag on for some time.
 But in some cases, they might be keen to settle quickly and amicably.